qzhang503/proteoQ/README.md

 For this reason, I named the varargs `filter_psms_at` and `filter_psms_more` in the above `normPSM` examples.
-This allows me to readily recall that I was filtering data based on criteria that are specific to PSMs.
+This allows me to quickly grasp the action that I was filtering data based on criteria that are specific to PSMs.

 #### 1.2.6 Varargs and data files

 Vararg statements of `filter_` and `arrange_` are available in proteoQ for flexible filtration and ordering of data rows.
-To take advantage of the feature, we need to be aware of the column keys in input files.
+In addition, there are `filter2_` and `arrange2_`.
 As indicated by their names, `filter_` and `filter2_` perform row filtration against column keys from a primary data file, `df`, and secondary data file(s), `df2`, respectively (`df` and `df2` defined [here](https://proteoq.netlify.app/post/how-do-i-run-proteoq/)).
 The same correspondence is applicable for `arrange_` and `arrange2_` varargs.